xfacta/Automotive-InputOutput-Circuits/README.md

 sketches for Nissan SR20 or standard NTC resistor temperature sensors.

 **Light inputs:**
-- Parkers and Low beam are active high.
+- Parkers and Low beam are active high
-- High beam is active low
+- High beam is active low, inverted by a schmitt trigger to active high
-- Inverters clean up the signal and make everything active high

 **Sounds**
 Each main Arduino (Fuel/Temp / Tacho / Speedo) outputs a warning signal and/or Oil Pressure warning signal.
 These are actioned